A Novel Approach to Solving Goal-Achieving Problems for Board Games

 \subsubsection{{\em Internal AND-Nodes}}

 Suppose it is \ANDplayer's turn.
 Let $n$ maintain a must-play region $M$ that is initialized to all the legal moves in $p(n)$.
 Assume that a child $n'$ via a legal move $m \in M$ is proven as a win with the associated RZ $z'$, and that the subtree rooted at $n'$ is a replayable RZST.
-The node $n$ is updated as follows. \begin{enumerate} \item Consider the case that $m\notin z'$, that is, $m$ is a null move.
+The node $n$ is updated as follows. \begin{enumerate} \item Consider the case that $m\notin z'$ and the move $m$ does not change the zone pattern inside $z'$, that is, $m$ is a null move.
 Then, shrink the must-play region by $M=M \cap z'$.

 \item Consider the case where $m\in z'$, that is, $m$ is not a null move.
-Then, simply remove $m$ from $M$. \end{enumerate} When the must-play region becomes empty, the node $n$ is a win with an RZ $z$, derived by $dilate(z_{union})$, where $z_{union}$ is the union of all the children' RZs.
+Then, simply remove $m$ from $M$. \end{enumerate} When the must-play region becomes empty, the node $n$ is a win with an RZ $z$, derived by $dilate(z_{union})$, where $z_{union}$ is the union of all the children's RZs.
 Then, $n$, together with all of its child RZSTs, forms a replayable RZST.
-From Lemma \ref{lemma:consistent-replay}, for all positions $p_*$ with $p_*\odot z=p(n)\odot z$, \ORplayer is allowed to replay with the same winning strategy based on these child RZSTs.
+From Lemma \ref{lemma:consistent-replay}, for all positions $p_*$ with $\beta(p_*)\odot z=\beta(n)\odot z$, \ORplayer is allowed to replay with the same winning strategy based on these child RZSTs.